bgalmes-robotbas/portainer-nginx/README.md

 ## Steps

 ### Step 1: Configure your main domain in conf.d/site.conf
-Basically, you need to change the example.robotbas.com references to your domain.
+Basically, you need to change the example.com references to your domain.

+### Step 2: Configure portainer domain under conf.d/portainer.conf file
+Change the portainer.example.com references to your domain.
+Or adapt the file to your requirements.

-### Step 2: Configure subdomains
+### Step 3: Configure subdomains
 Configure other subdomains in independent files with *.conf extension under the conf.d folder.

-### Step 3: Start docker stack
+### Step 4: Start docker stack
 ```{bash}
 docker stack deploy --compose-file=portainer-agent-stack.yml portainer
 ```